tensorflow/data-validation/g3doc/api_docs/python/tfdv/DecodeCSV.md

 #### Returns:

-A PCollection of dicts representing the CSV records.
+A PCollection of Arrow tables.